enix/ansible-logstash/README.md

 Still to do
 -----------

-- Add depends on java role for java8 installation as separate usage
+- Add depends on Java role for java8 installation as separate usage
-- Move out java binary privileged flag into dedicated java role
+- Move out Java binary privileged flag into dedicated Java role
 - Add RedHat compatibility
 - Must find a way to not install plugins each time (list output check)
-- When ansible 2.3 available widely, use logstash_plugins module
+- When Ansible 2.3 available widely, use logstash_plugins module
+- Add support for template configuration (either a full directory or filelisting)
+- Use synchronize instead of copy for configuration to support deletion of files

 Changelog
 ---------